Cart

 • Signal stability

-Critical for HVAC fans, BLDC motors, LED lighting, ESC controllers and more.
+This is critical for HVAC fans, BLDC motors, LED lighting, ESC controllers and motor control systems.
+You can read more about Pulse Width Modulation.

-DC power supplies should produce a flat, clean output.
-If you're repairing electronics, you MUST check ripple. ⚠️
+DC power supplies should produce a clean and stable output.
+If you are repairing electronics, checking ripple is very important.

 Power electronics switch at high speeds.
 Only an oscilloscope can show these transitions clearly.